 That’s why we’re sharing these tips for debunking health shams, scams, and pseudoscience — without alienating your audience.

-- Build empathy.
-If people are sick and haven’t found an effective treatment in the mainstream health care system, it’s only natural that they’d start to look elsewhere for relief.
-Listen to their stories and try to understand how they arrived at their beliefs.
+- Lead with empathy.
+If people are sick and haven’t found an effective treatment in the mainstream health care system, it’s only natural that they’d look elsewhere for relief.
+So withhold your judgment and give people the benefit of the doubt — listen to their stories and try to understand how they arrived at their beliefs.

 - Ask questions.
 If someone is using a homeopathic remedy to treat an illness, try prompting them to investigate its claims.
 We’re guessing fans of one popular homeopathic flu remedy would be surprised to find that the active ingredient is duck livers and hearts — and those duck organs are so diluted that the pill is essentially a placebo.

 - Encourage people to check their sources.
-Are they getting information from a practicing clinician or a well-meaning but oft-debunked TV doctor?
+Are they getting information from a practicing clinician or a well-meaning but oft-debunked TV doctor (update: well-meaning but oft-debunked TV-doctor-turned-Senate-candidate)?
 Are they following evidence-based dietary guidelines or getting their nutrition tips from an NFL quarterback?
 Prompt people to be critical of health advice when the source is a) entirely unqualified to give health advice or b) selling something.

 - Pick your battles.
 Treating a breakup with healing crystals?
 That’s a pseudoscience fight best left unpicked.
 Refusing to vaccinate children in favor of building “natural immunity”?
 That’s a dangerous and false idea that puts innocent lives at risk.